Program Notes – March 8, 2025

 Ludvig Von Beethoven: Coriolan Overture, Op.
 62 (1807)

-Ludvig Von Beethoven (1770–1827) first performed his Coriolan Overture at a concert in the home of his patron, Prince Lichnowsky, where he also conducted his first four symphonies, the Piano Concerto No. 4, and some arias from Lenore.
+Ludvig Von Beethoven (1770–1827) first performed his Coriolan Overture at a concert in the home of his patron, Prince Lichnowsky, where he also conducted his first four symphonies, the Piano Concerto No. 4, and some arias from Leonore.
 One of the most frequently recorded and performed of Beethoven’s orchestral works, The Coriolan Overture—written while Beethoven was also working on his Fifth Symphony—was composed to accompany an 1804 play by Heinrich von Collin (1772–1811) by the same name.
 Set in ancient Rome, the tale of Gaius Marcius Coriolanus explores themes of political ambition, pride, and betrayal.
 The protagonist, a fierce Roman general, falls from grace due to his disdain for common people and the political machinations of those around him.
 Exiled, he allies himself with his former enemy, the Volsci, to exact revenge on Rome, which leads to his own tragic downfall.

 The overture opens with a brooding theme in C minor, alternating between passages of strong defiance as Coriolanus struggles with his inner demons, and a contrasting lyrical motif in E-flat major which symbolizes the pleading of Coriolanus’s mother and wife to spare Rome.
 The central development section builds tension, yet amidst the storm there are moments of profound beauty and melancholy, showcasing Beethoven’s ability to evoke deep emotional resonance.
 The overture builds in intensity with dynamic contrasts, rhythmic drive, and powerful orchestration to convey the drama and tension of the story.
 It culminates in a dramatic climax, depicting Coriolanus’s tragic resolution and ultimate fate—death.